UKMLA / PLAB 1 Exam Style Question Q77: Antidepressant-Induced Mania – Explained

 This is a high-yield exam PLAB 1/ UKMLA question-style question.
 At MedRevisions, We provide questions and not only explain the correct answer, we also explain the wrong answer so you will have a comprehensive understanding of the concepts that is commonly tested in the exam.
 On top of that, we also provide you PLAB 1 / UKMLA exam curated notes with no additional cost.

-To discuss to more PLAB or UK-MLA exam questions, Join: PLAB 1 /UKMLA exam study group
+To discuss to more PLAB or UK-MLA Exam Style questions, Join: PLAB 1 /UKMLA exam study group

-At MedRevisions, we strive hard to provide the most up-to-date content available for PLAB Part 1.
-We constantly add exam-style questions derived from the most recent exam and also update the content to align with the latest NICE/CKS guidelines to ensure doctors pass PLAB Part 1 or UKMLA exam with ease in ONE attempt.
+At MedRevisions, we strive to provide the most up-to-date content available for the PLAB and UKMLA exams.
+We constantly add exam-style questions reflecting the high-yield concepts seen in recent exam trends and update our content to align with the latest NICE/CKS guidelines to help doctors prepare to pass the PLAB or UKMLA with confidence.

 Past PLAB 1 candidates reviews about MedRevisions